josephsl/audioScreen/readme.md

 Important: Visual feedback for touch must be turned off in Windows.
 Search for Change Touch Input setting in the start screen, and in that dialog uncheck Show visual feedback when touching the screen.

-While NVDA is running with this add-on installed, open an interesting image in full-screen (For example, use Internet Explorer to display one of the example svg files, making sure to maximize it and put it in full-screen with f11).
+While NVDA is running with this add-on installed, open an interesting image in full-screen (For example, use Microsoft Edge to display one of the example svg files, making sure to maximize it and put it in full-screen with f11).

-AudioScreen is off by default, so turn it on by switching to one of its modes by pressing NVDA+control+a.
+AudioScreen is off by default, so turn it on by switching to a different mode from AudioScreen settings (NVDA Menu/Preferences/Settings/AudioScreen).
 This toggles between Pitch stereo grey, HSV color, and off.

 Now move your finger or mouse around the screen and start listening to the image under your finger.
 As NVDA can also speak controls and text under your finger, viewing an SVG map or diagram works great, as Internet Explorer will allow NVDA to speak the title and or description for any shape your finger moves over, assuming that a title and or description have been properly defined using the title and desc tags appropriately in the SVG file.

 ## Commands
+You can add or change keyboard commands by going to NVDA menu/Preferences/Input gestures under AudioScreen category.

-### Change Audio Mode (Press NVDA+Control+a)
+### Change Audio Mode (unassigned)
 This command toggles between several modes:
 * pitch stereo grey: for investigating lines and contours of images (useful for maps and diagrams etc)
 * HSV color: for investigating the color variation of images (useful for photographs).